Increase Your Odds of Survival

 - Enter a payment plan.

 Keep in mind, the type of loan or agreement you have can make a difference on the type of relief you can access.
 Your credit score and payment history can also have an effect.
 Banks also have different policies and approaches when it comes to working with borrowers who are in hot water.
-Whatever happens, being proactive and notifying them immediately can do you more good than waiting until you fall several payments behind schedule.
+Whatever happens, being proactive and notifying them immediately can be more beneficial than waiting until you fall several payments behind schedule.

 Now’s the time to take a top-down look at your business, and examine every dollar that you spend.
 Your goal is to cut expenses you don’t need, zeroing in on what allows you to continue operating and earning revenue.